 Purchasing a domain name is an exciting step for a new business, but there’s more to it than just finding the perfect name.
-Before you begin, there are a few things that you should know.
+Before you begin, there are a few things you should know.

-Many registrars rely on the fact that most people don’t read the fine print.
-Before you make a domain purchase, review the registrar’s 'Terms of Service' for any questionable terms, obligations or fees.
-Make sure that you check what the renewal rates will be, and that you are only buying what you need and want.
+Adding in hidden costsMany registrars rely on the fact that most people don’t read the fine print.
+Before you make a domain purchase, review the registrar’s “Terms of Service” for any questionable terms, obligations, or fees.
+Be sure to check what the renewal rates will be, and make sure you are buying only what you need and want.

-The details of any domain registration must be published to the public WHOIS and RDAP directories, and registrars should allow you to change these details as needed, without additional costs.
-Watch out for registrars who charge an 'administration fee' when you need to edit your WHOIS or RDAP records.
+Making you pay to edit your WHOIS or RDAP listingThe details of any domain registration must be published to the public WHOIS and RDAP directories, and registrars should allow you to change these details as needed, without additional costs.
+Watch out for registrars who charge an “administration fee” when you need to edit your WHOIS or RDAP records.

-Registrars will often try to 'upsell' or 'cross-sell' you things that you don’t need.
-For example, they may suggest that you purchase additional domain endings that are extraneous rather than helpful (such as .info or .co).
-Or, they might offer to bundle your domain with a bunch of other services that you may never use.
+Add-ons and extrasRegistrars will often try to “upsell” or “cross-sell” you things you don’t need.
+For example, they might suggest you purchase additional domain endings that are extraneous rather than helpful (such as .info or .co).
+Or, they might offer to bundle your domain with a bunch of other services you may never use.

-Transferring your domain to another registrar might be something that you decide to do down the line.
-Make sure that the 'Terms of Service' don't have 'transfer-out' fees for moving your domain to another registrar.
+Charging transfer feesTransferring your domain to another registrar might be something you decided to do down the line.
+Make sure that the “Terms of Service” doesn’t have “transfer-out” fees for moving your domain to another registrar.
 These fees can be exorbitant and they violate ICANN policy (ICANN is the non-profit corporation that oversees the use of Internet domains).
 Beyond the cost, some registrars make it nearly impossible to perform a transfer, by making the transfer process cumbersome and difficult to navigate.
 It’s a good idea to look into how easy the transfer process is before choosing a registrar.

 Because domain details are public record in the WHOIS and RDAP directories, many businesses choose to keep their personal information private.
 Unprotected data is susceptible to being mined by spammers and scammers.
 Look for domain registrars who offer privacy protection for free.
-Beware of registrars who charge a premium for 'privacy services,' especially any who offer to put their details on these registries instead of yours, which secretly gives them ownership of the domain.
+Beware of registrars who charge a premium for “privacy services,” especially any who offer to put their details on these registries instead of yours, which secretly gives them ownership of the domain.

 Beyond failing to protect your personal data from public records, some registrars actually sell your data to third parties such as marketing organisations.
 Some registrars even mine the WHOIS database and send out false renewal invoices, getting people to unknowingly transfer their domains.
-Make sure that you find a registrar that promises never to sell or misuse your customer data for marketing purposes.
+Make sure to find a registrar that promises never to sell or misuse your customer data for marketing purposes.

-Some registrars don’t have support staff, but instead have salespeople who are trained to get you to buy add-on services that you might not need while pretending to offer customer support.
+Some registrars don’t have support staff, but instead have salespeople who are trained to get you to buy add-on services you might not need, while pretending to offer customer support.
 Read reviews about your registrar’s support team, or try calling their support line before purchasing.
-You want a registrar that offers courteous and professional service and assistance, not one that views you as a cash register that they keep trying to ring.
+You want a registrar that offers courteous and professional service and assistance, not one that views you as a cash register they keep trying to ring.

 Buying a domain name should be fun and exciting